 A unit test falls into one of two categories either state-based or interaction-based.
 If you verify that resulting state is correct or not then it is called as state-based unit testing.
 If you verify that certain methods are invoked properly or not, it is called the interaction-based unit testing.
 Users are often confused between unit testing and integration testing.
 Let us understand the difference between the two before we discuss the unit testing in depth.

-Read: Top 100 QA Testing Interview Questions and Answers for year 2020
+Read: Database Testing Interview Questions and Answers for Fresher and Experienced

 Unit Test vs. Integration Test